LMH01/simple_update_checker/README.md

 If the cli option `--db-path` is set, it overrides the setting from the config file.

 If the config file does not exist and `--db-path` is not set, `programs.db` will be created in your current directory.

-## Future plans

-- [ ] Add a timed mode where the program periodically checks for updates and then sends a notification using ntfy.sh when updates are available (command already exists, but has no functionality)

 ## Compile from source